-Coaches meet regularly to assess their effectiveness and the progress of the teachers with whom they work.
-Surveys are conducted regularly to determine the effectiveness of outside presenters as well as to seek input on district planned release days.
+Administrators and coordinators meet regularly to assess their effectiveness and the progress of the teachers with whom they work.
+Surveys are conducted periodically to determine outside presenters' effectiveness and seek input on district-planned release days.
 The Literacy Innovation Team was implemented to use improvement science to effect change.
-The L.I.T focuses on students with socio-economic disadvantages and is comprised of principals and teachers from Title I schools or schools with high numbers of ever-ELs.
+The L.I.T. focuses on students with socio-economic disadvantages and comprises principals and teachers from Title I schools or schools with high numbers of ever-ELs.
 This group also has representation from the community, early learning, and the Coordinator of ELD and Accountability.